0

 F22 M235i / M240i Lightweight Track Spec

 This is the best practical F22 performance formula.
-Dropping to an 18-inch staggered setup reduces rotational mass, keeps useful tire sidewall, and supports track-friendly tire options.
+Dropping to an 18-inch staggered setup reduces rotational mass, keeps useful tyre sidewall, and supports track-friendly tyre options.

 Photo update: Customer photos will be added once the customer sends them back to LFI.